efdevcon/DIPs/DIPs/DIP-6.md

 - Eliminates ticket fraud
 - Offer limitless integration with host of services

-Also the solution can convert non-crypto users to Ethereum users, as attendees can use the issued ticket (attestation #1) as an Ethereum token, once he set up a wallet and goes through email verification (attestation #2).
+Also the solution can convert non-crypto users to Ethereum users, as attendees can use the issued ticket (attestation #1) as an Ethereum token.
 If we can maintain and open up the system to other event organisers, it will bring us millions of new Ethereum users.
 Currently, there are 940 million unique digital ticket holders globally.
 If we can convert 5%, it is 47 million which is half of the total Ethereum unique addresses we have got for the past 5 years.

 ## Implementation

-The core modules of the smart contract based ticketing system is already implemented by the same team for prior projects such as [FIFA 2018](https://alphawallet.com/for-business/case-study-tickets/) and UEFA 2020.
-The bulk of the implementation efforts for Devcon 6 would be around integrating the existing solution with Pretix.
-Ideally this should be done in collaboration with Pretix team.
+The core modules of the smart contract based ticketing system is already implemented by the AlphaWallet for prior projects such as [FIFA 2018](https://alphawallet.com/for-business/case-study-tickets/) and UEFA 2020.

+The key peices of work that needs to be done include:
+- Integrating ticket attestation generation to ticket purchase confirmation (attestation generator component would be created by AlphaWallet, integration to email attestation needs to be implemented by Devcon team)
+- an email attestation service
+- Attestation javascript components for websites
+- Attestation libray for smart contracts
+- Email attestation service

-On top of that, an email attestation service for uses needs to be built.
-We (AlphaWallet) can create one such service for attendees to claim attestation #2 (explained below) at http://attestation.id, ideally to create a decentralised ecosystem of attestors for the benefit of enriching smart contract functions and reducing on-chain transactions.
+WIth regards to the email attestation service (AlphaWallet) can create one such service for attendees to claim attestation #2 (explained below) at http://attestation.id, ideally to create a decentralised ecosystem of attestors for the benefit of enriching smart contract functions and reducing on-chain transactions.
 These attestations can be reused.

 ### Attestations ###